Public Liability Insurance for F&B Businesses in Malaysia: Restaurants, Cafes, and Cloud Kitchens

 | Delivery-related claims | Food safety claims from delivery customers | Check if food served via delivery platforms is covered |

-The most critical item on that list is the food and drink liability extension.
+The most critical liability item is the food and drink liability extension.
 Without it, a standard PL policy won't cover the most common and most expensive claims F&B businesses face.
 Always confirm this is included before signing.

-Still unsure whether your F&B business needs PL insurance?
-Here are the profiles of businesses that should seriously consider it.
+Still unsure whether your F&B business needs this cover?
+Here are the profiles that should seriously consider it.

 - You operate a restaurant, cafe, or food court stall with dine-in customers